Nullpo/menemize/README.md

 ````

-And so, you can divide the different catches between different methods in different objects!
+You can divide the different catches between different methods in different objects!

 You can discriminate by a number or a string: